jordancrawfordnz/kauri-bridge/devices/pentametric/README.md

 Communicates with a Bogart Engineering PentaMetric DC sensor device through the USB port.

 ## Supported devices
-This device has been tested with:
+This device driver has been tested with:

 * Bogart Engineering PentaMetric PM-5000-U

 ## Device Configuration